kingbootoshi/feather/TO-DO.md

 -> this is how feather can fit with hearth

 solution: have option for turning off auto execute for tools, and then manually calling the tool execute function + dealing with content result

+jan 3 11:59 PM
+- i left off with the chainRun on finish_run tool logic working, but i just have to make it pretty and show logs, fix consistency. maybe do an o1 re-run. but i think thats the answer. also we made it so tools used are properly logged in the agent